Rybus07/space-legends-data/README.md

 ```
 ## Challenges, Limitations, and Alternatives

-The final dataset contains nulls in <mark>#</mark> out of <mark>#</mark> columns; these are items that were missing in the original API calls to Launch Library 2.
-A potential approach that we explored to filling some of these null values was to web scrape for this information from Wikipedia or the [Next Spaceflight](https://nextspaceflight.com/launches/) website. <mark>(add additional information about what we accomplished here, where to find relevant notebook)</mark>
+The final dataset contains nulls in 21 out of 39 columns; these are items that were missing in the original API calls to Launch Library 2.
+A potential approach that we explored to filling some of these null values was to web scrape for this information from Wikipedia or the [Next Spaceflight](https://nextspaceflight.com/launches/) website. <mark>(add additional information about what we accomplished here, where to find relevant testing notebooks)</mark>

 An early limitation we faced in this project was the rate limit of 15 calls/hour from the Launch Library 2 API.
 We ultimately decided to utilize pagination and a sleep timer to acquire the entire dataset over the span of 5-6 hours, as shown in `01_Acquisition.ipynb`.
 However, we also considered filtering by time to make the API calls, so that the user could, e.g. acquire all the launches for a single year at once.
 The code developed for this approach can be found under `Testing Notebooks` in `API call by year - test 1.ipynb` and `API test for 5 years data Interval.ipynb`. <mark>Add anything additional we want to say about filtering/API calls here.</mark>